Smoked Pecan Pie Recipe on the Pellet Grill

 You can find a detailed demonstration of this recipe in my video and recipe card.
 For now, enjoy this brief rundown of how I crafted this decadent pie.

 • Fire up the pit.
-I stoked the Traeger with Royal Oak Charcoal and apple wood pellets.
+I stoked the Traeger with Royal Oak Charcoal Pellets.
 Then, I fired the pit up to about 350℉.

 • Make the filling.
 While the grill heated up, I made my filling.
 I combined the eggs, corn syrup, butter, brown sugar, and vanilla in a small bowl until smooth.
 Then, I gently folded in the pecans.